LCRoysterproject/nfwf_bookdown_report/README.md

 ### Chapter 7  (07-windrose.Rmd)

-Would need to update to the current year
+Would need to update to the current year and change the months